-On December 12, 2011, the Board of Directors approved a \$30.0 million share repurchase program, to be funded from cash on hand.
-A special committee of the Board of Directors was appointed to evaluate market conditions and other relevant factors and initiate repurchases under the program from time to time.
-On January 27, 2015, January 25, 2017, November 2, 2017, and May 24, 2018, the Board of Directors approved increases to the share repurchase authorization to \$180.0 million, \$410.0 million, \$610.0 million, and \$910.0 million, respectively.
+On December 21, 2011, the Board of Directors adopted a share repurchase program, which was most recently increased on January 27, 2021 to authorize the repurchase of up to \$1,710.0 million in shares of Class A Common Stock.
+A special committee of the Board of Directors evaluates market conditions and other relevant factors and initiates repurchases under the program from time to time.
 The share repurchase program may be suspended, modified or discontinued at any time at the Company's discretion without prior notice.
-During fiscal 2019, the Company purchased 5.1 million shares of the Company's Class A Common Stock in a series of open market transactions for \$239.8 million.
-During fiscal 2018, the Company purchased 7.2 million shares of the Company's Class A Common Stock in a series of open market transactions for \$257.6 million.
-As of March 31, 2019, the Company had \$258.2 million remaining under the repurchase program.
+During fiscal 2021, the Company purchased 3.8 million shares of Class A Common Stock in a series of open market transactions for \$293.4 million.
+During fiscal 2020, the Company purchased 2.5 million shares of Class A Common Stock in a series of open market transactions for \$173.4 million.
+As of March 31, 2021, the Company had \$591.5 million remaining under the share repurchase program.